99x/RadiumRest/README.md

         [RestPath("GET", "/@id")]
         public CustomerModel GetCustomer(int id)
         {
-            //Your business logic
+            //Your business logic goes here
         }
     }
 ```

-#### Write maintainable and portable microservices
+#### Write Maintainable and Portable Microservices

-Rest resources created using RadiumREST can be hosted in any environment such as .NET core, IIS, or as a self hosted application.
-Plugins can be created for each hosting environment. currently plugins are available for .NET core, IIS, and OWIN self hosting.
+Rest resources created using RadiumREST can be executed in any CLR compatible runtime environment such as .NET core, IIS, or as a self hosted application.
+Integration plugins can be created for each runtime environment.
+Currently plugins are available for .NET core, IIS, and OWIN self hosting.

-#### Losely couple business logic from hosting technology
+#### Losely Couple Business logic From the Runtime Environment

-RadiumREST enables the developer to losely couple their business logic from technology which enables the developer to make hosting decisions even at a later stage of a project with less amount of coding changes.
-The developers can keep the REST resources, and business logic in a seperate class library and import that library to another project which also imports the relevent hosting plugin.
+RadiumREST enables the developer to losely couple their business logic from technology which enables the developer to make hosting decisions even at a later stage of a project with a very minimum amount of coding changes.
+The developers can keep the REST resources, and business logic in a seperate C# class library, and the hosting logic in a seperate integration plugin.

-#### Extend the framework using plugins
+#### Extend the Framework Using Plugins

 RadiumREST enables the developers to extend the framework using plugins.
-Developers can use response formatter plugins to serialize any response of the service to a particular format based on the content type of the request.
-In addition to that plugins can be developped to support any hosting environment such as IIS, .NET Core, or self hosting using OWIN.
+Developers can use Response Formatting plugins to serialize responses of the REST Resource Handlers to a particular format according to the content type of the HTTP request (i.e. application/json or application/xml).
+In addition to that plugins can be developped to support any runtime environment such as IIS, .NET Core, or self hosting using OWIN.

-#### Use Filters to intercept HTTP requests before processing
+#### Filters to Intercept HTTP Requests Before Processing

-Using filters developers could perform business specific functionality such as authorization and caching in their REST endpoints.
-Any auth provider or cache provider can be integrated using this mechanism.
+Using filters developers could perform business specific functionality such as authorization or caching before processing the HTTP request using the REST Resource Handler.

 ## Architecture of RadiumREST